INFORMATION FOR NEW STUDENTS

 The Department has the following learning goal for our students in introductory math courses: students should learn that mathematics involves understanding ideas, not simply getting the correct answer; and that mathematics is a branch of science that involves exploration with ideas rather than physical objects.

-Mathematics Placement Guide.
-The Guide, available in your portfolio, consists of two multiple-choice sections.
+Mathematics Placement Test.
+The test, available in your portfolio, consists of two multiple-choice sections.
 The first is about derivatives and the second is about integrals.
-Soon after you complete the Guide, a recommendation will appear in your portfolio.
-It is based on your answers to the questions in the Guide and on your AP Calculus score, if you have one.
+Soon after you complete the test, a recommendation will appear in your portfolio.
+It is based on your answers to the questions on the test and on your AP Calculus score, if you have one.
 We have found that this recommendation is a good predictor of which calculus course or more advanced course you should take.
 If the recommendation makes sense to you, then sign up for that course.
 If you have trouble deciding between two courses, it is fine to attend both on the first day of class.
 You will gain a lot more information about each course from the first day.

 Calculus sequences.
 There are three sequences that cover one-variable calculus: Math121-122, Math119-120-122, and Math117-118.
 Together Math121 and Math122 cover a full year of derivatives, integrals, sequences and series, including theoretical aspects.
 Math119 and Math120 are a two-semester sequence (an ampersand (&) course).
 Together they cover all of the content of Math121, emphasize applications of calculus, and also review pre-calculus topics as needed.
 Students who are planning to major in one of the physical sciences should choose either Math119-120-122 or Math121-122.
 Math117 and Math118 are intended for students who are not likely to take mathematics courses beyond the 100-level.
 Math117-118 together cover the same material as Math121-122.